Skip to main content

 If you mostly charge at home or at work and care more about daily driving costs, the Volkswagen ID.
 Buzz Cargo is the more efficient choice at 233 Wh/km.
 Lower consumption means lower electricity bills over time.

 For maximum range between charges, the Volkswagen ID.
-Buzz Cargo gives you 330 km of real-world range, which is 90 km more.
+Buzz Cargo has a WLTP rated range of approximately 423 km, which is roughly 167 km more.
 Both are capable EVs.
 The best choice depends on how you charge and how far you drive.

 At the charger?
 Scan the screen.